 (e) To the extent practicable, mandatory for government agencies required by law or court order to file reports, records, or other documents in cases to which they are not parties;

-(f) Electronic filing supplemented by reduced number of paper copies in appellate courts.
+(f) Electronic filing supplemented by a reduced number of paper copies in appellate courts.

 (2) What should be the requirements for a filer’s signature on electronically filed documents?

-(a) Typographical signature, such as “/s/” suffices for all filers and documents;
+(a) A typographical signature, such as “/s/” suffices for all filers and documents;

-(b) Scanned or digital signature should appear on all documents;
+(b) The scanned or digital signature should appear on all documents;

-(c) Scanned or digital signature should appear on documents required to be filed under oath or affirmation;
+(c) The scanned or digital signature should appear on documents required to be filed under oath or affirmation;

-(d) Scanned or digital signature of the judge or judicial appointee should appear on orders and judgments.
+(d) A scanned or digital signature of the judge or judicial appointee should appear on orders and judgments.

 (3) Will the electronic version of electronically filed documents be the official record of such documents?

-(b) Electronic version is not the official record;
+(b) The electronic version is not the official record;

 (c) Written transcripts should continue to be required of electronically recorded proceedings in open court.

 (4) What access should be allowed to the electronic record?
-[Editor’s note: this is going to be big deal.]
+[Editor’s note: this will be a big deal.]

 (a) Subject to a protective order, parties and attorneys of record should have full access, including remote access, to all case records in cases to which they are parties or attorneys of record;

-(b) Judges, judicial appointees, and judicial personnel should have full access, including remote access, to all case records when such access is necessary to the performance of their official duties;
+(b) Judges, judicial appointees, and judicial personnel should have full access, including remote access, to all case records when such access is necessary to perform their official duties;

 (c) The public should have free access to all unshielded case records, but only from public access terminals in the clerk’s office or at other specified locations;